Home

 Weight loss therefore results in a reduction in upper airway collapsibility.

-However, the story about sleep apnea and weight loss therapy doesn't always have happy endings, as some patients still remain afflicted regardless of weigh loss.
+the story about sleep apnea and weight loss therapy doesn't always has happy endings, as some patients still remain afflicted regardless of weigh loss.

-Their airway obstruction is due to a large tongue, a narrow airway, large tonsils or adenoids, and many other causes.
+Their airway obstruction is due to a large tongue, a narrow airway, swollen tonsils or adenoids, and many other causes.

-Because a minority of people cannot be cured of sleep apnea by weight loss, that does't mean it can't be done.
+Because a minority of people cannot be cured of sleep apnea by weight loss, that doesn't mean it can't be done.
 It's difficult, but you can cure sleep apnea with weight loss.

 The good news about weight loss therapy is that it's good not only for sleep apnea but for your overall health.
 You will feel much better and feel your body sort of healing itself or happy that it does not have to carry so much weight.